Mistaken Identity

 Should it?
 Therein lies the rub.
 I don’t know the answer to that question.
 Some years I ask myself that question very pointedly.
 When I do, my mind yells back at me: Carv, if you aren’t a theatre person, then what the hell are you?
 Who are you?
 Why are you even important?
 And that’s a debilitating thought.
 It can sweep away reason.
 It can make us do and say things other people may look at and rightly evaluate as foolish and/or insane.

-I'll give you another example.
+I’ll give you another example.
 For most Americans, the Bible is a book of peace and the Koran is a book of bloodshed.
-That's just something we, you'll pardon the expression, take on faith.
-Now, I freely admit I don't know jack about the Koran, but I do know the Bible.
-And if you can look at the books of Deuteronomy (2:34, 3:6, 7:2, I could go on) or Joshua (6:21, 10:40...) and not see that Yahweh is a god who favors genocide as a method of acquiring preferable real estate, then you own one liberal translation.
+That’s just something we, you’ll pardon the expression, take on faith.
+Now, I freely admit I don’t know jack about the Koran, but I do know the Bible.
+And if you can look at the books of Deuteronomy (2:34, 3:6, 7:2, I could go on) or Joshua (6:21, 10:40…) and not see that Yahweh is a god who favors genocide as a method of acquiring preferable real estate, then you own one liberal translation.
 Read Hosea 13:16 and tell me Yahweh is a god of love, forgiveness and compassion.
-Tell me he's a god who loves life.
-Read Exodus chapters 21 and 22 and tell me he's a god who loves women.
-Because I can promise you this: if you had never read the Bible or had any emotional attachment to it prior to adulthood, and I asked you to sit down and read the Bible cover to cover, you'd be outraged that anyone could revere it an ethical guide.
+Tell me he’s a god who loves life.
+Read Exodus chapters 21 and 22 and tell me he’s a god who loves women.
+Because I can promise you this: if you had never read the Bible or had any emotional attachment to it prior to adulthood, and I asked you to sit down and read the Bible cover to cover, you’d be outraged that anyone could revere it an ethical guide.
 I mean, sure, there are great verses, too.
 I bet you know some of them by heart.
-But they don't paint a representative picture of the so-called Good Book as a whole.
+But they don’t paint a representative picture of the so-called Good Book as a whole.
 This is a book in which Yahweh told us ten moral rules were so important we could treat them as the sum of all moral behavior.
-And did "slavery is wrong" make the list?
-How 'bout "races who look unlike you are still people?"
-Or "stop beating your kids?"
+And did “slavery is wrong” make the list?
+How ’bout “races who look unlike you are still people?”
+Or “stop beating your kids?”
 Nope.
-"Sex slavery is wrong?"
+“Sex slavery is wrong?”
 Huh-uh.
 Know what did make the list?
-"No more sculpture."
+“No more sculpture.”
 This is also a moral guide that frequently reminds you to throw rocks at your gay friends until they fall over dead.
-It's a book that claims Yahweh decided to kill us all, first one at a time, then with a global flood, then concocted a plan to make it stop--which, for some reason, required him to kill his own son.
-Oh, and by the way, death hasn't stopped.
-It's been two thousand years and counting, and earthquakes are still dumping church roofs on babies.
+It’s a book that claims Yahweh decided to kill us all, first one at a time, then with a global flood, then concocted a plan to make it stop–which, for some reason, required him to kill his own son.
+Oh, and by the way, death hasn’t stopped.
+It’s been two thousand years and counting, and earthquakes are still dumping church roofs on babies.
 But what a wonderful plan!

 Now, I tell you all this knowing most of you will find ways to rationalize it away.
-And you'll do that, not because it makes any sense, frankly, but because Christianity is a part of who you are.
-It's a part of your identity.
+And you’ll do that, not because it makes any sense, frankly, but because Christianity is a part of who you are.
+It’s a part of your identity.
 And very likely, it will be for the rest of your life.
-You might change churches or stop going altogether, you might accept the scientific fact of evolution, you might campaign for gay rights, but you'll go to your grave thinking this world would be a better place if more people just followed the Bible.
-Not read it cover to cover with a clear mind, of course--don't be silly.
+You might change churches or stop going altogether, you might accept the scientific fact of evolution, you might campaign for gay rights, but you’ll go to your grave thinking this world would be a better place if more people just followed the Bible.
+Not read it cover to cover with a clear mind, of course–don’t be silly.
 Simply followed it, meaning the verses we already know and like.
-We're about identity here, not homework!
+We’re about identity here, not homework!

-I've never been shy about talking about religion, sex and politics--the socially awkward trinity we've been told to avoid in conversation.
+I’ve never been shy about talking about religion, sex and politics–the socially awkward trinity we’ve been told to avoid in conversation.
 Screw that.
 I know what the weather looks like.
-I'm not here to belabor the obvious.
+I’m not here to belabor the obvious.
 That stuff bores me.
 But when I talked about these things, for years I went about it all wrong.
 I presented my arguments rationally, like we were in court and I was trying to send your most cherished ideas to logic jail.
-I'll be honest, I still try that sometimes.
-I can't help myself.
+I’ll be honest, I still try that sometimes.
+I can’t help myself.
 If it annoys you, I apologize.
 If this essay has already gotten on your nerves, mea culpa.
-But I do try to learn from my mistakes, and I've realized in recent months that a lot of what you believe, you believe because it's part of who you are.
-It's part of your identity.
-If I tell you the Bible is a collection of short books written over hundreds of years by people who had no concept of physical or sociological reality and knew less about God or morality than any of us, I'm also telling you that your parents lied to you.
-I'm telling you that when you played cowboys and Indians when you were a kid, the Indians should actually have been the good guys.
-I'm telling you Jesus isn't coming to save you from the big D. I'm telling you neither "real men" nor "real women" have a divinely approved set of characteristics, which means you're not necessarily a "real" man or woman.
-I'm telling you Grandpa was a dummy about how nonwhites and women should be treated.
-I'm telling you Granny taught you methods of cooking guaranteed to make you fat.
-I'm telling you all those things, those vital contributing factors to your identity, those people who loved you and took care of you when you were sick and brought you nice things on Christmas, were all chock full of crap.
-And since that's clearly an awful thing to tell any human being, I must be wrong so all of them can be right--and so you can be right.
-It's vitally important that you and your loved ones be right about everything.
+But I do try to learn from my mistakes, and I’ve realized in recent months that a lot of what you believe, you believe because it’s part of who you are.
+It’s part of your identity.
+If I tell you the Bible is a collection of short books written over hundreds of years by people who had no concept of physical or sociological reality and knew less about God or morality than any of us, I’m also telling you that your parents lied to you.
+I’m telling you that when you played cowboys and Indians when you were a kid, the Indians should actually have been the good guys.
+I’m telling you Jesus isn’t coming to save you from the big D. I’m telling you neither “real men” nor “real women” have a divinely approved set of characteristics, which means you’re not necessarily a “real” man or woman.
+I’m telling you Grandpa was a dummy about how nonwhites and women should be treated.
+I’m telling you Granny taught you methods of cooking guaranteed to make you fat.
+I’m telling you all those things, those vital contributing factors to your identity, those people who loved you and took care of you when you were sick and brought you nice things on Christmas, were all chock full of crap.
+And since that’s clearly an awful thing to tell any human being, I must be wrong so all of them can be right–and so you can be right.
+It’s vitally important that you and your loved ones be right about everything.
 Right?
-Because if someone else is right--especially a mean son of cultists like me--then what the hell is left for you to be?
+Because if someone else is right–especially a mean son of cultists like me–then what the hell is left for you to be?

-My point is, I have to be careful when framing my arguments about these topics that I don't disrespect your identity and background.
+My point is, I have to be careful when framing my arguments about these topics that I don’t disrespect your identity and background.
 Because the truth is I value those things.
 I appreciate the countless hours my own mother spent teaching me how to be a better Witness.
-I thank my father for the snarky sense of humor he bequeathed upon me, though it often gets both of us in trouble--including with each other.
-I'm thankful to every teacher who taught me "all right" is a word and "alright" isn't, despite the fact that both are now okay in most dictionaries.
-I love the elder who changed my life by responding to one of my myriad pesky questions with the sincere claim, "Sometimes it's best not to speculate"--because that's the moment I realized it was absolutely necessary for human beings to speculate.
+I thank my father for the snarky sense of humor he bequeathed upon me, though it often gets both of us in trouble–including with each other.
+I’m thankful to every teacher who taught me “all right” is a word and “alright” isn’t, despite the fact that both are now okay in most dictionaries.
+I love the elder who changed my life by responding to one of my myriad pesky questions with the sincere claim, “Sometimes it’s best not to speculate”–because that’s the moment I realized it was absolutely necessary for human beings to speculate.
 Those moments built me.
-They're my own identity.
-And no matter how far I roam from McAlester and Crowder, Oklahoma, they'll be down there in my cellular nuclei, defining how I approach the world and my responsibilities to it.
+They’re my own identity.
+And no matter how far I roam from McAlester and Crowder, Oklahoma, they’ll be down there in my cellular nuclei, defining how I approach the world and my responsibilities to it.

 We have come to a time in American history when the Republican Party, an organization that ostensibly represents a full half of our electorate, is in catastrophic disarray.
-That's a fact.
+That’s a fact.
 I say it, not to gloat, but to find a way forward.
-And it's not just the Trump thing.
-We're also reaching the end of a period in which several Republican governors had the opportunity to follow the Republican platform to the letter in their states.
-Thus, we've been able to see, once and for all, whether those ideas pan out--and they don't.
+And it’s not just the Trump thing.
+We’re also reaching the end of a period in which several Republican governors had the opportunity to follow the Republican platform to the letter in their states.
+Thus, we’ve been able to see, once and for all, whether those ideas pan out–and they don’t.
 Those states are now bankrupt.
 Their educational systems are falling apart.
-As one of my Republican friends said of Oklahoma's political debacle, "We are basically in budget cut Hell out here," adding, "Thanks for my $30 per year tax cut and my kids' tears."
+As one of my Republican friends said of Oklahoma’s political debacle, “We are basically in budget cut Hell out here,” adding, “Thanks for my $30 per year tax cut and my kids’ tears.”

-I'm not saying Democrats are better people.
+I’m not saying Democrats are better people.
 In no way am I saying we progressives have all the answers and ha ha ha, in your face.
-I'm saying good people had idealistic notions of how to run a government, but those turned out to be wrong.
-It'd be easy for us to go down in flames with those ideas because we can't admit our identities were flawed.
-It'd be easy to think, "I can see things are collapsing around my ears, and my kids don't have classroom supplies and the rest of the country is rolling its eyes at us, but I intend to stay loyal to Republican ideas and legislators because those are Republican ideas and I'm a Republican like my daddy before me and if I'm not a Republican, then who the hell am I?"--at which point there's a smell of fried circuitry in our brains and our vision gets blurry and we have to lie down for a while.
+I’m saying good people had idealistic notions of how to run a government, but those turned out to be wrong.
+It’d be easy for us to go down in flames with those ideas because we can’t admit our identities were flawed.
+It’d be easy to think, “I can see things are collapsing around my ears, and my kids don’t have classroom supplies and the rest of the country is rolling its eyes at us, but I intend to stay loyal to Republican ideas and legislators because those are Republican ideas and I’m a Republican like my daddy before me and if I’m not a Republican, then who the hell am I?”–at which point there’s a smell of fried circuitry in our brains and our vision gets blurry and we have to lie down for a while.

 As we speak, the sole Republican candidate for president is a reality TV clown, a living parody of billionaire boobism.
-Working people feel shafted by the system, as well they should; but they've responded by rallying behind a vulgar tycoon whose tag line is, literally, "You're fired."
-They long for a return to Christian fundamentalism, yet they've voted for a non-churchgoer who said "Two Corinthians" at a Bible college.
+Working people feel shafted by the system, as well they should; but they’ve responded by rallying behind a vulgar tycoon whose tag line is, literally, “You’re fired.”
+They long for a return to Christian fundamentalism, yet they’ve voted for a non-churchgoer who said “Two Corinthians” at a Bible college.
 Donald Trump has never held political office, never served in the military, never learned how to compromise in a divided system, and never did anything for anyone but himself.
-He claims to be a uniter but called Megyn Kelly a "bimbo."
-I know the vast majority of Republicans see through his fools' gold facade.
+He claims to be a uniter but called Megyn Kelly a “bimbo.”
+I know the vast majority of Republicans see through his fools’ gold facade.
 I know they do.
-But many will still vote for him--because there's an R by his name, and R's vote for R's, and that's just how these things are, because identity.
+But many will still vote for him–because there’s an R by his name, and R’s vote for R’s, and that’s just how these things are, because identity.
 I mean, what are they supposed to do, vote for a D?
 Stay home on R Day?
 Are you kidding?

 My friends, identity can be a wonderful thing, but it is currently making us very, very stupid.